Ohio State Route 435

 State Route 435 (SR 435, OH 435) is a 4.084 mi long east–west state highway in the southwestern portion of the U.S. state of Ohio.
 The western terminus of SR 435 is at a partial interchange with U.S. Route 35 (US 35) approximately 5.50 mi southwest of Jeffersonville, and its eastern terminus is a T-intersection with SR 729 nearly 2 mi northeast of Milledgeville.

 This route follows a former alignment of US 35, which now bypasses this area along a freeway alignment.
 SR 435 provides access between current U.S. Route 35 and Interstate 71 (I-71), as no direct interchange exists between the two highways.

 Route description

 The entirety of SR 435 is nestled within the northwestern quadrant of Fayette County.
 This highway is not included as a part of the National Highway System (NHS).
 The NHS is a network of routes identified as being most important for the economy, mobility and defense of the nation.

-SR 435 starts at an incomplete directional T interchange at US 35, and passes through farmland.
-The route moves southwest and meets the old routing of US 35.
-SR 435 crosses over I-71 at a diamond interchange, between Allen Road and West Lancaster Road.
+SR 435 starts at an incomplete directional T interchange with the US 35 freeway, and passes through farmland.
+The route moves southeast and meets the old routing of US 35.
+SR 435 crosses beneath I-71 at a diamond interchange, between West Lancaster Road and Allen Road.
 The route intersects Factory Shops Boulevard, which leads to a shopping center.
-Then, SR 435 passes over US 35 again, and soon becomes concurrent with SR 729.
-A mile later, the concurrency ends, and SR 435 ends at SR 729.
+Then, SR 435 passes over US 35, and soon becomes concurrent with SR 729 at a roundabout (which also serves Bluegrass Boulevard).
+Just over a mile (1 mile) later, the concurrency ends, and SR 435 ends at SR 729, which turns north.